Unquenched Charmonium and Beyond: The initial single pion emission mechanism: explaining charged and predicting charmonium-like charged

 The proximity of their masses to the thresholds and their nonzero electric charges have stimulated considerable theoretical interest in understanding the nature of the $Z_b(10610)$ and $Z_b(10650)$ states.
 Motivated by their distinctive properties, various interpretations have been proposed, including descriptions as $B^{\ast}\bar{B}^{(\ast)}$ molecular states~\cite{Prelovsek:2019ywc, Zhang:2011jja, Yang:2011rp, Nieves:2011zz, Sun:2011uh, Cleven:2011gp, Mehen:2011yh, Ohkoda:2011vj, Li:2012wf, Liu:2017mrh, Zhao:2014gqa, Chen:2015ata, Wang:2018jlv, Bondar:2011ev, Dong:2012hc, Li:2012uc, Wu:2020edh, Xiao:2017uve, Wu:2022hck, Wu:2018xaa}, $[bq][\bar{b}\bar{q}]$ tetraquark states~\cite{Wang:2013zra, Wang:2019mxn, Ke:2012gm, Wang:2013daa, Gupta:2012gba, Ali:2011ug}, and kinematic effects~\cite{Bugg:2011jr, Swanson:2014tra}.

 In addition to these QCD-exotic and kinematic interpretations, the authors of Ref.~\cite{Chen:2011pv} extended the description of the $Z_b(10610)/Z_b(10650)$ contributions in $\Upsilon(5S)$ dipion decays (as shown in Figs.~\ref{Fig:chen-upsilon2s-withzb-mech}(c) and (d)) to the diagrams in Fig.~\ref{Fig:Chen-ISPE-Zb}.
 In this extended picture, the initial $\Upsilon(5S)$ transitions into a pair of $B^{(*)}$ and $\bar{B}^{(*)}$ mesons accompanied by the emission of a single pion.
 Owing to the continuous energy distribution of the emitted pion, the $B^{(*)}$ and $\bar{B}^{(*)}$ mesons, when produced with low relative momentum, can interact with each other and subsequently transition into $\Upsilon(nS)\pi$ via the exchange of an appropriate $B^{(*)}$ meson.
-This specific mechanism in $\Upsilon(5S)$ dipion decays was termed the ISPE mechanism by the authors of Ref.~\cite{Chen:2011pv}.
-To some extent, the role of the pion in the ISPE mechanism within $\Upsilon$ decays is analogous to that of the photon in the well-known Initial State Radiation (ISR) mechanism in $e^+e^-$ collisions, which has enabled a series of observations of charmonium-like $XYZ$ states in recent years.
+This specific mechanism in $\Upsilon(5S)$ dipion decays was termed the ISPE mechanism, \changelabel{a kinematical effect that can generate near threshold enhancements on the invariant mass spectra}, by the authors of Ref.~\cite{Chen:2011pv}.
+To some extent, the role of the pion in the ISPE mechanism within $\Upsilon$ decays is analogous to that of the photon in the well-known Initial State Radiation (ISR) mechanism in $e^+e^-$ collisions, \changelabel{but with a distinction that ISR is a physical electromagnetic process with a photon emitted before the hard scattering, while ISPE is part of a strong decay amplitude and cannot be separately from other parts in a clean way.
+Anyway, such a mechanism} has enabled a series of observations of charmonium-like $XYZ$ states in recent years.

 Using the effective Lagrangian approach~\cite{Oh:2000qr, Casalbuoni:1996pg, Colangelo:2003sa}, the general expressions for the hadron-level amplitudes corresponding to Figs.~\ref{Fig:Chen-ISPE-Zb}(a) and (b) are given by